buzzqw/TUS/OBSS/markdown-separati/en/24-equipment-weapons.md

 - **Magazine**: 4 bullets
 - **Range**: 6 meter cone
 - **Damage**: 2d8 (P) damage
 - **Rules**: creatures in the cone can make a Reflex Saving Throw against your Attack Roll.
-In case of Success or Critical Success, the damage is halved; in case of Critical Failure, the damage is doubled.
-In case of Failure, the damage is normal.
+On a Success or Critical Success, the damage is halved; on a Critical Failure, the damage is doubled.
+On a Failure, the damage is normal.
 - **Semi-automatic Rifle**:
 - **Actions**: 1 Action for 3 shots fired
 - **Magazine**: 21 bullets